Contents

 When everyone understands who owns which part of the product, the team spends less time waiting.

 This clarity helps engineers move on to the next task without searching for approval.
-It also avoids situations where work gets missed because responsibility was unclear.
+It also avoids situations where work gets missed because responsibility is unclear.

 Encourage pairing, rotate responsibilities, and document core systems in simple, practical ways.